kellyelton/docs.exceptionless.com/contents/configuration.md

 permalink: /contents/configuration/
 ---

+Exceptionless can be configured in multiple ways.

+## Config File

-Exceptionless is configured using a config section in your web.config or app.config depending on what kind of project you have.
+Exceptionless can be configured using a config section in your web.config or app.config depending on what kind of project you have.
 Installing the correct NuGet package should automatically add the necessary configuration elements.
 It should look like this: